TravisWheelerLab/uhoh/README.md

   - Build a native binary: `make binary`
   - Format the code (do this prior to making a PR): `make format`

+Run `make` by itself to see the list of available targets.

 ### TODO

   - Add unit and functional test suites